 Acupuncture is a natural method of treatment, and the benefits can be quite impressive.
 By inserting sterile and extremely thin needles into the body, we trigger a response from the nervous system promoting circulation and reducing inflammation.
 Through this process, the body is allowed to heal itself from within, treating both the root of disease as well as the branch.
-At The LA Chiropractor, our highly trained Acupuncturist views every patient as a whole, not as a symptom and develops individualized treatments plans for each patient.
+At The LA Chiropractor, in Marina del Rey, California and the greater Los Angeles, California area, our highly trained Acupuncturist views every patient as a whole, not as a symptom and develops individualized treatments plans for each patient.

 Acupuncture is a traditional form of Eastern medicine dating back more than 2,500 years.
 It involves the insertion of tiny, single-use needles into specific points on the body to relieve pain and other symptoms.